1859 Knickerbocker, New York (Knickerbockers)

 Team genealogy: Knickerbocker, New York, 1845-late 1860s.

-Knickerbocker was formed in New York, NY, in 1845.
-The term Knickerbocker was a Dutch surname that symbolized New York’s ancestry and Dutch origin.
+Knickerbocker loosely formed in New York in 1842 and officially organized in 1845.
+The term Knickerbocker derived from a surname that symbolized the city’s Dutch origins.
 The club published a well-known set of game rules in 1845 which helped to codify the New York-style game.
 Knickerbocker was one of 16 charter members of the National Association of Base Ball Players (NABBP) in 1857.
 The NABBP was baseball’s first organization, operating 1857-1870.
 The Knickerbocker club ceased to play games competitively in the late 1860s.
 Afterward, the Knickerbocker name has been used by many New York sports teams, including the NBA franchise, which took the name in 1946.
-Information from John Thorn, William Ryczek, Peter Morris and others, Base Ball Founders (2103), and from wikipedia.
+Information from John Thorn, William Ryczek, Peter Morris and others, Base Ball Founders (2103), and from wikipedia.com.

 Rendering posted: June 14, 2014